zombrodo/plan/README.md

 as a helpful starting point that may cover most scenarios.

-Personally, I recommend using `Plan.new()` as by creating your own root, you are limited in which `rules` you can use to just `pixel`, as the remainder require _some_ parent existing.
+Personally, I recommend using `Plan.new()` as by creating your own root, you are limited in which `rules` you can use on it to just `pixel`, as the remainder require _some_ parent existing.

-However, in cases where you want a layout as a particular resoltion, you can forgo the `Plan.new()` layout, and instead create your own by creating a `Container` directly.
+However, in cases where you want a layout as a particular resolution, you can forgo the `Plan.new()` layout, and instead create your own by creating a `Container` directly.
+In order to delineate that it's the UI root, then you must set the internal flag `isUIRoot` on the container to `true`:

 ```lua